openvino

 - Flexible Model Support: Use models trained with popular frameworks such as PyTorch, TensorFlow, ONNX, Keras, PaddlePaddle, and JAX/Flax.
 Directly integrate models built with transformers and diffusers from the Hugging Face Hub using Optimum Intel.
 Convert and deploy models without original frameworks.

 - Broad Platform Compatibility: Reduce resource demands and efficiently deploy on a range of platforms from edge to cloud.
-OpenVINO™ supports inference on CPU (x86, ARM), GPU (OpenCL capable, integrated and discrete) and AI accelerators (Intel NPU).
+OpenVINO™ supports inference on CPU (x86, ARM), GPU (Intel integrated & discrete GPU) and AI accelerators (Intel NPU).

 - Community and Ecosystem: Join an active community contributing to the enhancement of deep learning performance across various domains.